aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

-If you prefer downloading directly, visit the [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/) page.
+If you prefer downloading the JAR directly, visit the [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/) page.

 ### License Acquisition
 You can start with a free trial to explore Aspose.Slides features.
 For extended use, purchase a license or request a temporary one from [Aspose's website](https://purchase.aspose.com/temporary-license/).
 Follow the instructions provided for setting up your environment and initializing Aspose.Slides in your application.

 ## Implementation Guide
-Let's break down the steps required to create a doughnut chart in PowerPoint using Aspose.Slides for Java.
-Each section is dedicated to a specific feature, ensuring clarity and focus.
+Below is a complete walkthrough.
+Each code block is explained before it appears, so you know exactly what’s happening.

 ### Initialize Presentation
-Start by loading or creating a new PowerPoint file.
-This step sets up your presentation environment.
+First, load an existing PPTX or create a new one.
+This step sets up the presentation object that will hold the chart.

 ```java
 import com.aspose.slides.*;